0oSaraho0/pp4-kids-activity-site/README.md

   Expected Outcome if all fields are filled in correctly the user will be redirected to the Brows Ideas page where they can view their idea.

-  Expected outcome if the fields are not filled in correctly: A nocies to complete the field appears and the cursor goes to the field that needs to be competed.
+  Expected outcome if the fields are not filled in correctly: A nocies to complete the field appears and the cursor goes to the field that needs to be completed.

   Both of these outcomes happened correctly when tested.